IBM/opentalaria/docs/apis.md

-### Supported APIs
+# Supported APIs

 This list will be updated as new APIs get implemented.
+For implementation details please see the [api](api/) directory.

 - [ ] Produce (0) - In progress
 - [ ] Fetch	(1)